 Each single-use container is for one use only.
 Throw it away after one use, even if there is still medicine left inside.

 What happens if I miss a dose?

-Since oxymetazoline ophthalmic is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Since Visine Long Lasting is sometimes used when needed, you may not be on a dosing schedule.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

-An overdose of oxymetazoline ophthalmic is not expected to be dangerous.
-Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.
+An overdose of Visine Long Lasting is not expected to be dangerous.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medicine.

-What should I avoid while taking Visine Long Lasting (oxymetazoline ophthalmic)?
+What should I avoid while using oxymetazoline ophthalmic?

-Stop using oxymetazoline ophthalmic and call your doctor at once if you have:
+Stop using Visine Long Lasting and call your doctor at once if you have:

 ongoing or worsening eye redness;